loophp/grumphp-license-task/README.md

 ## Usage

-A new task `license` will be available:
+Use the new `license` task provided by this extension:

 ```yaml
 taks: